Sebewaing Brewing Company

 During its peak in the late 1950s and early 1960s, the brewery employed about 30 people.
 In 1962, a group of Detroit businessmen gained control of the company.
 The group expanded sales heavily throughout the region and state, in the hopes of taking the company’s brews national.
 In 1965, a brutal proxy battle eventually wound up putting the brewery back in the hands of local control, but the damage had been done.
 Sales declined and the reputation of the brewery suffered, and it closed in 1966.

 The last day of the Sebewaing Brewing Company was June 4, 1966.
-Today the cans are collectable and can be found in antique shops throughout Michigan.
+Today the cans are collectable, case boxes and other memorabilia and can be found online and in antique shops throughout Michigan.